8.7. Systems of Linear ODEs¶

 8.7.2.
 Application: Closed Loop Control Systems¶

 Here we consider an important engineering topic.
 Control systems use linear ODEs as discussed in this section.
-The coverage in this sub-section is a short and simple introduction to a vast field of study.
+The coverage in this sub-section is a simple introduction to a vast field of study.
 It is hoped that this introduction will encourage further study.
 More complete introductions to control systems may be found in [BRUNTON19], [POULARIKAS94], [STRANG07], and [STRANG14].
 Detailed coverage of feedback systems can be found in [ASTROM12].
 Corke’s text on control of robotic systems [CORKE17] has good coverage of PID controllers.

 Automatically controlled systems are part of our everyday experience.
 Electric thermostats control temperatures in indoor spaces, ovens, and freezers.
 A cruise control system helps maintain a constant speed when we drive on the highway.
 Industrial robotic and automation systems control both simple and complex systems in manufacturing plants.
 The list of control system applications is undoubtedly quite long.